abhinavxanand/chat_pdf/README.md

 # PDF Chat Assistant

 A Streamlit-based web application that allows users to chat with their PDF documents using Azure OpenAI's GPT models and RAG (Retrieval-Augmented Generation).
+(View screenshots.md for demo)

 ## Features